Find out what sorafenib is, how you have it and other important information about having sorafenib.

 Sorafenib is a cancer treatment and is also known by its brand name, Nexavar.

-- kidney cancer that has spread
+- advanced kidney cancer

 - a type of liver cancer called hepatocellular carcinoma